Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Select region
     - You can choose between standard or premium performance option.
                     - The *standard is a general purpose account* (blob, table, queue,file sharing)
-                    - Premium is more specific for each of the individual subtypes and has low latency
+                    - Premium is more specific for each of the individual subtypes and has low latency - better suited if you want high performing VM hard disks
     - Choose redundancy- It relates to availability, for extra availability you have more options, but the basic option is (locally redundant storage)
     - **Advanced tab**
     - You can keep the default settings